rwynn/monstache-site/src/config.md

 int (default 60)

-The number of seconds before a request to elasticsearch times out
+The number of seconds before a request to Elasticsearch times out

 ## elasticsearch-max-docs

 int (default -1)

-When elasticsearch-max-docs is given a bulk index request to elasticsearch will be forced when the buffer reaches the given number of documents.
+When elasticsearch-max-docs is given a bulk index request to Elasticsearch will be forced when the buffer reaches the given number of documents.

 !!! warning
 	It is not recommended to change this option but rather use `elasticsearch-max-bytes` instead since the document count is not a good gauge of when